zhangsan5213/A-HAIR/README.md

 The AI opponent can be trained and be fought with using the script ***train_or_fight_ukyo.py*** by altering the argument --train. ***readGameData.py*** is used to convert the game data into numerical arrays. ***weight_analyze.py*** is used to analyze the collected game data and coach the AI opponent during the fight.

 The game data is collected using screenshots and read using yolo (Jocher, G. (2020).
 YOLOv5 by Ultralytics (Version 7.0) [Computer software]. https://doi.org/10.5281/zenodo.3908559).
-Run ***recordJoysticks.py*** when fighting the AI opponent or simpy playing the game, the printed info in the command line will tell you what to do.
+Run ***recordJoysticks.py*** before fighting the AI opponent or simpy playing the game, the printed info in the command line will tell you what to do.
 Be sure to play Samurai Shodown II from the Samurai Shodown NEOGEO Collection on Steam.

 The settings of the game are "WINDOW", "960x540", "ON", "HIGH".
 The settings of Samurai Shodown II are Difficulty "6", "FULL", "OFF", and "SS2 B".